Linux Audio Development (LAD)

 About Us

-Linux Audio Plugin Development is an initiative by Amadeus Paulussen with the greatly appreciated help of fellow Linux musician friends alf, Christoph Strauss and G M Slater as well as the inspiring Linux Audio community all around the world.
+Linux Audio Development is an initiative by Amadeus Paulussen with the greatly appreciated help of fellow Linux musician friends alf, Christoph Strauss and G M Slater as well as the inspiring Linux Audio community all around the world.

 How To Help